mguthriem/crystalBox/readMe.md

 # crystalBox

-Contains a useful class `Box` for crystalline materials using mantid
+Contains a useful class `Box` for holding crystallographic values derived from a CIF file

 ## Use case